taknev83/pywedge/README.md

 ```
 ![categorical_conversion](https://github.com/taknev83/pywedge/blob/main/images/catcodes_2.JPG)

-from the image, it can be observed that, calling dataframe_clean method does the following,
+from the image, it can be observed that calling dataframe_clean method does the following,
-1. Providing a summary of zero & missing values in train dataset
+1. Providing a summary of zero & missing values in the training dataset
 2. class balance summary
 3. Categorical column conversion